LegalizeAdulthood/refactor-test-suite/results/ReSharperCppResults.md

 Version: 2017.3.2

 Notes:
-* **Add Block Delimiter** is available as a quick fix.
+* **Add Block Delimiter** is available as the quick fix *Surround with block*.
 The tests pass if only code is selected and not the surrounding comment lines.
 * **Add Override** is available as the quick fix *Add 'override' specifier to an overriding function*.
 * **Add Parameter** is available through **Change Signature**.
 Default file selections were accepted and the argument value of zero was chosen.
+* **Create Method Stub** is available as the quick fix *Create member function* (or *Create global function*) followed by the quick fix *Generate inline implementation of function*
 * **Create Multi-Variable Declaration** is available as the quick fix *Join declarations*.
 * **Flatten Conditional** is available as the quick fix *Merge nested 'if' statements*.
 * **Inline Macro** is available as the quick fix *Substitute macro call*.